jwadhams/json-logic-php/README.md

 // true
 ```

-This is a nice, simple test.
-Does 1 equal 1?
+This is a simple test, equivalent to `1 == 1`.
 A few things about the format:

   1. The operator is always in the "key" position.
 There is only one key per JsonLogic rule.
   1. The values are typically an array.